 I managed to stay calm and suppress the urge to retort, ‘You think I can’t tell the difference between my period and blood coming out of my urethra??’
 (But seriously, really?).

-All I wanted was something to fix the pain, and for them to leave my sight immediately.
-They delivered in both respects.
+All I wanted was something to fix the pain, and for him to leave my sight immediately.
+He delivered in both respects.

 The antibiotics worked within a few hours and I never thought about it again… Until nine years later.